jmcollin78/versatile_thermostat/README.md

 1. If a sensor is faulty, it must be repaired (replace batteries, change it, check the Weather integration which gives the outside temperature, etc.),
 2. If the `security_delay_min` parameter is too small, it risks generating a lot of false alerts.
 A correct value is around 60 min, especially if you have battery-powered temperature sensors.
 3. Some temperature sensors do not send a measurement if the temperature has not changed.
 So in the event of a very stable temperature for a long time, the safety mode may be triggered.
 This is not very serious since it is removed as soon as the VTherm receives a temperature again.
 On certain thermometers (TuYA for example), you can force the maximum delay between 2 measurements.
 It will be appropriate to set a max delay < `security_delay_min`,
-4. As soon as the temperature is received again the security mode will be removed and the previous values of preset, target temperature and mode will be restored.
+4. As soon as the temperature is received again the safety mode will be removed and the previous values of preset, target temperature and mode will be restored.

 ## Using a group of people as a presence sensor
 Unfortunately, groups of people are not recognized as presence sensors.
 We cannot therefore use them directly in VTherm.